 On August 6, 2013, AQD received a transfer efficiency (TE) test and an oven solvent loading (OSL aka CE = capture efficiency) plans notification.
 On September 11, 2013, Mr. Tom Maza of MDEQ-AQD-TPU approved the test protocol.
 All tests and calculations were done according to the Auto Protocol (EPA-453/r-8-002).
 TE tests are based upon solid basecoat, metallic basecoat and clearcoat coatings.
 OSL tests are based upon basecoat and clearcoat coatings.
-During October 08, 2012, meeting (Tom Maza, Iranna Konanahalli, Rohit Patel), it was decided as follows: OSL only (no TE) for Topcoat Reprocess and Tu-tone and both TE and OSL for Colore2 (Color 1 and Color2 lines are identical and Color2 was chosen as a representative line).
+During October 08, 2012, meeting (Tom Maza, Iranna Konanahalli, Rohit Patel), it was decided as follows: OSL only (no TE) for Topcoat Reprocess and Tutone and both TE and OSL for Colore2 (Color 1 and Color2 lines are identical and Color2 was chosen as a representative line).
 While OSL / CE tests were conducted using test panels, TE tests were conducted using vehicle bodies.
-During CC TE tests, robot malfunction caused the process operate under "degrade" mode", which may lower TE values.
-AQD SEMI received OSL and TE test report on March 06, 2014.
-However, AQD-TPU received the test report on December 12, 2013.
+During CC TE tests, robot malfunction caused the process to operate under "degrade" mode", which may lower TE values.
+AQD-TPU received the test report on December 12, 2013.
 Tom Maza of AQD-TPU completed the review of the OSL & TE test report on February 28, 2014.